How do I make a complaint?

 To make a complaint to the Commissioner:

-1. Put your complaint in writing.
-You can use our forms or you can write us a letter or e-mail that concisely explains the details of your case.
-Include with your complaint the documentation listed below.
-If you are unable to make a written complaint, please call us at (250) 387-5629.
+1. Put your complaint in writing, one issue at a time.
+You can use our forms, our online webform, or you can write us a letter or e-mail that concisely explains the details of your case.
+Complaints are limited to the online form, the webform, or a two page written submission.
+They should also include complaint the documentation listed below.
+Submission beyond these limits may not be considered and could result in your complaint not being accepted.
+If you are unable to make a written complaint and require accommodation, please call us at (250) 387-5629.
 Phone numbers can also be found on our Contact Us web page.
+If you are using an LLM (such as ChatGPT, CoPilot, Perplexity) to write your complaint, please refer to OIPC guidance that underscores using caution about what you share, watching for inaccuracies and hallucinations, putting privacy first, and knowing your rights.
+Please check things like legal decisions, OIPC orders, and other sources that an LLM cites for accuracy.

 3. When you make a privacy complaint, send us the following documents: